Jugsaw/Jugsaw.jl/docs/src/get-started.md

 ## Deploy a Jugsaw App

-First, you should have a Jugsaw account.
-You may get one from [https://www.jugsaw.co](https://www.jugsaw.co).
+To deploy a Jugsaw app, you must have a Jugsaw account.
+One may get a free account from [https://www.jugsaw.co](https://www.jugsaw.co).
-To setup a new Jugsaw App, you should go through the following process
+To setup a new Jugsaw App, a Julia developer should go through the following process

 1: Create a Jugsaw App in any folder of a Github repository.
 ```julia